-Connecting the Hip to the Spine - Ref 298 with Carl Todd 20th April 2023 TRANSCRIPT Please note, this is not a verbatim transcript: - Some elements (repetition or time-sensitive material for example) may have been removed - In some cases, related material may have been grouped out of chronological sequence. - The text may have been altered slightly for clarity. - Capitalisation and punctuation may be erratic... - There may be errors in transcription.
-If something appears odd, please refer to the recording itself (and let us know, so that we can correct the text!)
-Steven Bruce Hello again, great to have you with us.
+Transcript

+Connecting the Hip to the Spine - Ref 298

+Steven Bruce 17:12

+Hello again, great to have you with us.
 I hope your week is going well.
 We're going to make it even better today with some expert thoughts on connecting the hip to the spine.
 Now, I know you are well aware of the connection between the two and the importance of dealing with them both as a unit when you've got patients, but it is always good to take things to a new level.
 And my guest this lunchtime is Carl Todd, who really is an expert in this field.
 He's got a PhD in orthopaedics and clinical science.
-He's the author of this book, Managing the Spino-Pelvic-Hip Complex, which was published earlier this year.
+He's the author of this book managing the spinal pelvic health hip complex, which was published earlier this year.
 And amongst other things, he's the Football Association's consultant osteopath.
-So great to have you with us, Carl.
-I am curious to know how much of your time is taken up with the Football Association.
-Carl Todd Thank you.
-Thank you, Steven for having me here today.
+So great to have you with us, Cole.
+I am curious to know how much of your time was taken up with the Football Association.

+Carl Todd 17:58

+Thank you.
+Thank you, Steven, for having me here today.
 Probably between about 50 to 100 days a year.
-If we have a tournament, for example, like a World Cup, you could probably write off 100 days that year and a normal year without any tournaments probably about 50 days.
-Steven Bruce So you're dealing with the national team?
+If we have a tournament, for example, like a World Cup, you could probably write off 100 days a year and a normal year but fidelity tournaments probably about 50 days.

+Steven Bruce 18:14

+So you're dealing with the national team?